slack-samples/deno-daily-channel-topic/README.md

 ### Trigger Configuration

-Prior to creating your triggers, open /triggers/message_posted_event.ts.
-Update the Channel_ids property and overwrite the "REPLACE_WITH_YOUR_CHANNEL_ID" value to be the ChannelId of the channel you want your bot to respond in
+Prior to creating your triggers, open `/triggers/message_posted_event.ts`.
+Update the Channel_ids property and overwrite the "REPLACE_WITH_YOUR_CHANNEL_ID" value to be the channel ID of the channel you want your bot to respond in.

 ### Static Trigger Creation